Advance care planning

 This process is called advance care planning.
 While it may be confronting, many people also find this process empowering.
 It can be started at any stage, whether you are feeling well or ill.
 It enables you to convey your preferences for your future health care if you become unable to communicate your wishes.

-It’s very useful for you and your family to think about these issues before they are raised by a health professional.
+You and your family may find it very useful to start thinking about these issues before they are raised by a health professional.
 What matters to you most?
-Might you choose to have less time if it means feeling relatively well or would you want as much time as possible even if treatment would lead to unpleasant side effects?
-Everyone has their own individual preferences and these can change over time.
+Would you choose to have less time if it means feeling relatively well, or would you want as much time as possible even if treatment would lead to unpleasant side effects?
+Everyone has their own individual preferences and these will often change as your circumstances change.